posativ/acrylamid/docs/usage.rst

     destination.

 theme/ : Theme Directory
-    The location of your HTML tempales and other static files for that theme, that will be copied during compilation.
+    The location of your HTML templates and other static files for that theme, that will be copied during compilation.